 For the modern-day visitor the Wall has the further, inestimable attraction of passing some of the most magnificent and unspoilt countryside in England.
-Happily, archaeological interest is greatest where the landscape is at its most thrilling, and it is in this central section, furthest from centres of population, that the tour concentrates.
-The principal excavated sites can be visited with no more exertion than on an average sightseeing outing, but to see the best surviving stretches of the Wall, and to appreciate the vastness of the Roman achievement, to view many of its details and to immerse fully in the scenic beauties, there is no substitute for leaving wheels behind and walking along its course.
+Happily, archaeological interest is greatest where the landscape is at its best, and it is on this central section that the tour concentrates.
+The principal excavated sites can be visited with no more exertion than on an average sightseeing outing, but to see the best surviving stretches of the Wall there is no substitute for leaving wheels behind and walking along its course.

 Housesteads.
 The coach leaves Newcastle Central Station at 2.15pm (or from the hotel, Matfen Hall, at 1.30pm) and takes you straight out to Housesteads.
 With standing remains of up to 10 feet, this is the best preserved of the Wall’s forts and evocatively reveals the usual panoply of perimeter walls and gateways, headquarters building, commander’s palatial residence, granaries, hospital, latrines.
 Remote and rugged, there are superb views.

 Walk Steel Rigg to Cawfields; Corbridge.
-The first walk is perhaps the most consistently rugged as it follows long, well-preserved stretches of the Wall through moorland above the cliffs of the Whinsill Crag; a thrilling walk: 2.6 miles, c.
-2. hours 45 minutes.
-Ascent: 121m.
-Descent: 212m.
-Pub lunch.
+A thrilling but challenging walk (2.6 miles, c.
+3 hours).
+Terrain is perhaps the most consistently rugged and undulating, sometimes quite steeply.
+It follows long, well-preserved stretches of the Wall through moorland above the cliffs of the Whinsill Crag, the Wall’s highest point.
 Corbridge began as a fort in the chain built in c. ad 85 but left to the south by Hadrian’s Wall it became a large civilian town.

 Walk Housesteads to Steel Rigg; Chesters.
-Again for much of the route the Wall rides the crest of the faultline of dolerite crags, dipping and climbing: 3.2 miles, c.
-3 hours.
-Ascent: 233m.
-Descent: 174m.
-There are spectacular stretches, excellently preserved milecastles, staggering views: moorland, lakes, conifer forests to the north, richly variegated greens, plentiful livestock, distant vistas to the south.
-Pub lunch.
-Chesters, the most salubrious of the forts (lavish bath house), built for 500 Asturian cavalrymen, in enchanting river valley setting.
+Another challenging walk that, for much of the route, rides the crest of the faultline of dolerite crags, dipping and climbing (3.2 miles, c.
+3 hours).
+There are some steep ascents and descents on rocky terrain.
+The rewards include excellently preserved milecastles, staggering views: moorland, lakes, conifer forests to the north, richly variegated greens, plentiful livestock, distant vistas to the south.
+Chesters is the most salubrious of the forts, with a lavish bath house, built for 500 Asturian cavalrymen, in an enchanting river valley setting.

 Vindolanda; Brocolitia, Chesters.
-The fort and town of Vindolanda is the site of ongoing excavations which are revealing everyday artefacts including, famously, the ‘postcard’ writing tablets which uniquely document details of everyday life.
+The fort and town of Vindolanda is the site of ongoing excavations.
+These are revealing everyday artefacts including, famously, the ‘postcard’ writing tablets which uniquely document details of everyday life.
 Drive to a couple of archaeological remains, the Mithraic temple at Brocolitia and the bridge abutments across the river from Chesters.

-Walk Gilsland to Birdoswald; Newcastle.
-Walk through low-lying and pretty farmland with streams and wild flowers: 2 miles, c.
-2 hours.
-Ascent: 104m.
-Descent: 75m.
+Walk Gilsland to Birdoswald.
+An easy walk through low-lying and pretty farmland with streams and wild flowers (2 miles, c.
+2 hours).
 Included is the only mile with both milecastles and turrets visible, and good lengths of Wall.
-In Newcastle, the Great North Museum has the best collection of objects excavated along the Wall.

 Walk Walltown to Cawfields; Carlisle, Bowness-on-Solway.
-The final walk is spectacularly varied, from rocky hilltops to lowland pasture: 5 miles, c.
-2½ hours.
-Great Chesters fort has good remains of gates and other structures, with lengths of the Wall up to two metres high.
+The final walk is graded moderate and is spectacularly varied, from rocky hilltops to lowland pasture (c.
+3 miles, c.
+2½ hours).
 Drive to Carlisle to see the Wall collections in the Tullie House Museum, and continue to the evocative estuarial landscape of the Solway Firth.
 The Wall ended at the remote village of Bowness-on-Solway.

-Hotel accommodation; breakfasts, 3 lunches and 5 dinners with wine, water, coffee; travel by private coach; all admissions; all tips; the services of the lecturer and tour manager.
+Hotel accommodation; breakfasts, three pub lunches and five dinners with wine, water, coffee; travel by private coach; all admissions; all tips; the services of the lecturer and tour manager.